-Kia Ceed review - Reliability and Safety
+Kia Ceed - Reliability and safety

-The Ceed achieved a five-star Euro NCAP rating when tested in mid-2019.
+The Ceed achieved a five-star Euro NCAP crash safety rating when tested in mid-2019.
 However, top marks are only awarded to any version fitted with the ‘Advanced Driving Assistance Pack’.
 Without this, the overall rating is downgraded to four stars.

 Kia has remained the benchmark for UK car warranties since 2007 when it launched the original Cee’d with a seven-year/100,000-mile warranty.
 That warranty is applicable to all new Kia models, including the new Ceed, and it’s free to change it to the car’s subsequent owner.
 The mechanical warranty is supported by a 12-year anti-perforation warranty and a five-year paint warranty.